rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Why should I care?
 --------------------------------------------------------------------------------

+We live in a time where science has clear leverage on shaping our future.
+Science enables the technologies that drive our economies.
+Within science, we hold opportunities to create new ways of living, to cure diseases, to re-engineer ourselves and the world...

-We live in a time where science has clear leverage on shaping our future, while at the same time, basic disagreements about the nature of science and its implications for a worldview are central to many of our cultural and politcal divisions.
+At the same time, basic disagreements about the nature of science and its implications for a worldview are central to many of our cultural and politcal divisions.